grame-cncm/faust-web-component/README.md

 ```

 This will generate and `dist/faust-web-component.js` and `dist/faust-web-component.umd.cjs`; use can use the former with an ESM `import` statement (or `<script type="module">`), and you can use the latter with a classic `<script>` tag.

+## Demo

+A concrete use-case can be seen in the this [updated version](https://ijc8.me/faustdoc/) of the Faust documentation site.

+## TODO

+Several steps needs to be done before official release:

+- add MIDI control for DSP
+- polyphony support with MIDI
+- audio input via file (including some stock signals)
+- greater configurability via HTML attributes
+- package publication on npm